collinsuen/Local-Whisper-STT-Windows11-ZH/README.md

 ## Windows security prompt

 When running .bat files downloaded from GitHub, Windows may show a security warning about an unknown publisher.
 This is expected for unsigned scripts.
 Click Run to proceed.
+This is expected for unsigned scripts.
+Click Run to proceed.